- New Annex

 MS thesis report and oral defense: The MS thesis effort must be presented to the examining committee through a report and an oral defense.
 Thesis report must conform to the instructions provided in the graduate college thesis manual.
 All committee members have the right to examine corrected drafts as well as earlier drafts to assure that recommended changes have been made before the thesis is submitted to the Graduate College.
 An oral defense in front of the examining committee must be scheduled by the candidate.
 In typical cases, the candidate will present his/her thesis project effort and findings followed by a Q&A session.
 The examining committee will then convene in private, discuss and vote to pass or fail the candidate.
 The student will be considered to have passed the MS thesis defense if a majority of the members vote to pass.
 If the student fails the thesis defense, he/she may retake it at the discretion of the examining committee.

-Three weeks before the thesis defense date, the candidate should submit the BME exam request to the Graduate Program Coordinator.
+Required documentation: Three weeks before the thesis defense date, the candidate should submit the BME exam request to the Graduate Program Coordinator.
 The 'Nondoctoral plan of study' and the 'Request for final examination form' will be completed and submitted to the Graduate College on the students behalf.
 The 'Report of Final Examination Form' will be obtained from the main BME office by the committee chair, and be available during the thesis oral defense.
 After the oral defense, the examining committee chair should have the report of final examination form signed by all the members and return it to the department office.
 Relevant forms may be downloaded from the BME graduate program Forms and Documents page.

 MS non-thesis degree